Ray Bradbury color

 Ray Bradbury: The Veldt

-The Veldt is a short story by Ray Bradbury, published on September 23, 1950, in The Saturday Evening Post and later included in The Illustrated Man (1951).
-Set in a future where technology dominates everyday life, it tells the story of the Hadley family and their automated home, designed to meet their every need.
-Its most significant innovation is a virtual reality games room capable of materializing any imagined environment.
-However, their peace of mind is disturbed when the room repeatedly projects a disturbing scene of the African savannah, where lions lurk in the grass.
-As their children’s obsession with this landscape grows, the Hadleys question the impact of excessive technology on their family.
+The Veldt is a short story by Ray Bradbury, first published in September 1950 in The Saturday Evening Post and later included in the collection The Illustrated Man (1951).
+Set in a future where technical progress dominates everyday life, it tells the story of the Hadleys, a wealthy family living in a fully automated house designed to meet their every need.
+Its greatest innovation is a virtual reality nursery capable of materializing any imagined environment.
+As the children’s obsession with this technological marvel grows, the Hadleys begin to question the impact of excessive technology on their family.

 Read the full story Ray Bradbury: The Veldt